 Public transport in Detroit

-Public transport in Detroit isn’t all that comprehensive, especially compared to other US cities such as New York or Boston.
-Most residents use cars, buses and taxis to get around, and new arrivals should plan to either purchase or hire a vehicle when settling down in Detroit.
+Public transport here isn’t all that comprehensive, especially compared to other US cities such as New York or Boston.
+Most residents use cars, buses and taxis to get around, and new arrivals should consider purchasing or hiring a vehicle when settling down in Detroit.

 When travelling around the central business district it might be a good idea to make use of the Detroit People Mover, an elevated rail system covering 13 stations.

 A tram called the QLine traverses both downtown and uptown Detroit.

-There are bus services that connect the suburbs and city, with Greyhound, Megabus and SMART all operating in Detroit.
+There are bus services that connect the suburbs and city, with Greyhound, Megabus and SMART all operating throughout the city.

 Taxis in Detroit

 Cycling in Detroit

-Sometimes it’s far easier to cycle than drive or take a taxi in Detroit, with bicycles available to rent from Wheelhouse Detroit.
+Sometimes it’s far easier to cycle than drive or take a taxi, with bicycles available to rent from Wheelhouse Detroit.
 There is also a bike-sharing company called MoGo operating in the city, with more than 40 stations dotted throughout the main city area.
 There are also large bicycle communities and events such as the Hub of Detroit, Slow Roll and Detroit Critical Mass that take advantage of this generally cycle-friendly city.

 Driving in Detroit

-Most people in Detroit drive as there are limited options for public transport, aside from bus and taxi services.
+Most people here drive.
 Unfortunately, the Motor City has some of the most expensive car insurance rates in the country.
 Because of the freeze and thaw cycle of winter, road repairs are seemingly always ongoing.
-Just like any other big city, rush hour brings traffic jams, while there is a predictable disparity between the standard and safety of roads in poorer and richer areas.
+Just like any big city, rush hour brings traffic jams, and there is a predictable disparity between the standard of roads in poorer and richer areas.
 It’s also good to get to grips with the grid and hub-and-spoke system in order to navigate the city.